amir-arad/mcp-ragdocs/README.md

 If embeddings fail:

-1. Ensure the Ollama model is pulled (`docker-compose exec ollama ollama pull nomic-embed-text`)
+1. Check the Ollama container logs to ensure the model was properly installed during startup
 2. Configure OpenAI as a fallback provider if needed

 ## Acknowledgments